BradleyChatha/jcli/README.md

 Time to test!
 Remember to run `dub build` first.

-Let's have a quick look at the help text first, to see the changes being reflected.
+Let's have a quick look at the help text first, to see the changes being reflected:

 ```bash
 $> ./mytool --help